Vampiro/slash-command-proxy/README.md

 ### Environment variables

-`PORT` (optional) is the port the server will run on.
+`PORT` (optional, runtime) is the port the server will run on.
 Defaults to 80.

-`REACT_APP_PROXY_DEV_DOMAIN` (development) When building the client, this variable will be used to make proxy requests/ build the Command URL when running with `npm start`.
+`REACT_APP_PROXY_DEV_DOMAIN` (development, build-time) When building the client, this variable will be used to make proxy requests/ build the Command URL when running with `npm start`.

 ### Building & running the docker container